Kshitija-Chilbule2/Crunchy-Corner-Business-Optimization-and-Budgeting/README.md

 - Highlight budget utilization, variances, and inefficiencies.
 - Identify patterns and trends that affect profitability and operational efficiency.
 - Enable real-time monitoring of KPIs to support data-driven decision-making.
-- Provide actionable insights that guide budget optimization and business strategy refinement.
+- Provide actionable insights that guide business optimization and financial planning, and budgeting.

 The primary goal is to equip leadership and stakeholders with a powerful tool that facilitates better planning, faster decisions, and sustainable growth through effective data visualization and analysis.